 - Another potentially money-saving option for a cloud-hosted system is to start with a new service near the end of a quarter.
 Some representatives we spoke to indicated that there is more room for discounts at the end of March, June, September and December.

 - There is often more room for negotiation with an on-premises system.
-These are systems that are built for you, so, depending on how much you are spending, vendors may be willing to add some features for free to ensure they land your business.
+These systems are built for you, so, depending on how much you are spending, vendors may be willing to add some features for free to land your business.
 You should also always ask if they can lower the cost of installation for you, and if they'll lower the user-licensing fees if you commit to expanding your service in the future.

 - Regardless of the type of system you choose, it is always important to shop around and get several quotes.
 Even if the first one you investigate is the one you definitely want, researching other service providers could help you get a lower price when you do commit.
 If the system you like best isn't the cheapest, ask the vendor if they're willing to match the lower price.
 If you tell them that another system you really like is giving you a better deal, they may lower their prices to get you as a customer.